The Bankrate promise

 How to save without a 401(k)

 If your employer doesn’t offer a 401(k) or you’re a part-time worker, consider a Roth IRA.
-You can save $6,000 (in 2021 or 2022) in after-tax income, but the money grows tax-free and won’t be taxed when you withdraw the funds in retirement.
+You can save $6,000 (in 2022) in after-tax income, but the money grows tax-free and won’t be taxed when you withdraw the funds in retirement.

 Alternatively, you can contribute pre-tax income to a traditional IRA — up to the same amount as a Roth IRA each year — and the funds aren’t taxed until you withdraw.